foursquare/rogue/README.md

 will also not compile, here because a limit is being specified twice.
 Other similar constraints are in place to prevent you from accidentally doing things you don't want to do anyway.

+## Building and Installation

+Use sbt (simple-build-tool) to build:

+    $ sbt clean update package

+The finished jar will be in `target/`.

+Or if you prefer, packaged JARs are available on scala-tools.org.
+Add the following line to your sbt project file to pull them in:

+   val rogue = "com.foursquare" % "rogue_2.8.0" % "1.0.3" withSources()

 ## More Examples

 [QueryTest.scala](https://github.com/foursquare/rogue/blob/master/src/test/scala/com/foursquare/rogue/QueryTest.scala) contains sample Records and examples of every kind of query supported by Rogue.